 f.
-Registered organizations are expected to maintain adequate financial records if appropriate; i.e. fund-raising activities (refer to Section XI, Fund Raising, along with Exhibit IV-E).
-Such records may be audited by the University as outlined in Section XI, para.
+Registered organizations are expected to maintain adequate financial records if appropriate; i.e. fund-raising activities (refer to 510-1 Section XI, Fund Raising).
+Such records may be audited by the University as outlined in 510-1 Section XI, para.
 B. 2. c.